mattmallencode/crm/README.md

 *User Story ID: 5*

-As a Sherpa user, I want to edit one of my team's contacts i.e. change various details like a phone number so I can correct mistakes or update stale information.
+As a Sherpa user, I want to edit one of my team's contacts so I can correct mistakes or update stale information.

 #### Remove Contacts

 *User Story ID: 6*

-As a Sherpa user, I want to remove one of my team's contacts so I can delete a record for a person who is no longer a customer or delete an erroneous record.
+As a Sherpa user, I want to remove one of my team's contacts so I can delete a contact who is no longer a customer or delete an erroneous record.

 #### View User Profile